nithyanandauniversity/zoom-room-manager/README.md

 #### Concurrency
 - Utilizes `ThreadPoolExecutor` for concurrent processing of multiple rooms.
 - Manages retries and exponential backoff using `requests.Session` with `HTTPAdapter`.

-### Notes for Developers
-- Ensure the `config.json` file is correctly configured and placed in the root directory before building the Docker image.
-- The `volumes` directive in `docker-compose.yml` mounts the `config.json` file into the container, allowing the script to access it.
-- The logging configuration in `docker-compose.yml` ensures that logs are rotated, preventing excessive log file growth.
-- The application runs using the command specified in the `CMD` instruction of the `Dockerfile`.

 ------